-5.3 Upgrading the SMW HA System
+5.3 Upgrade SMW Software

-For a system running SMW 7.1.UP01 (or earlier) software, the procedures in this section are required for the first upgrade to the SMW 7.2.UP00 release package.
+For a system running the SMW 7.1 release software, the procedures in this section are required for the first upgrade to the SMW 7.2.UP00 release package.

-If the system is already running the SMW 7.2.UP00 (or later) software, use the procedures in Updating the SMW HA System on page 64.
+If the system is already running the SMW 7.2.UP00 (or later) release software, use the procedures in Chapter 6, Update the Cray SMW HA System on page 81.